hashicorp/vault/website/source/docs/commands/lease/revoke.html.md

 - `-force` `(bool: false)` - Delete the lease from Vault even if the secret engine revocation fails.
-This is meant for recovery situations where the secret in the target secret engine was manually removed.
+This is meant for recovery situations where the secret in the target secrets engine was manually removed.
 If this flag is specified, -prefix is also required.
 This is aliased as "-f".
 The default is false.